 As requested by the Senate Committee on University Priorities (SCUP) on April 19, 2003, included in the Status Report is information on the resources given to the Centres/Institutes by the University.

-The annual reports were prepared online for the first time this year, if you wish to see the online version they can be viewed in the office of the Vice-President, Research.
+The annual reports were prepared online for the second time, if you wish to see the online version they can be viewed in the office of the Vice-President, Research.

 Attachments: